pytest-dev/pytest-mock/README.rst

         UnixFS.cp('src', 'dst')
         # ...

 Even when you prefer to access the mocks using the original references.
-Plus now you cannot easily undo the mocking if you follow this approach.
+Besides don't mixing nicely with other fixtures (although it works), you can't easily undo the mocking if you follow this approach.